WE ARE WELL CONNECTED IN OCCITANIE

 Alternatively from Narbonne, you can travel south into Spain where you can be in Barcelona on the TGV in 2 1/2 hours.
 Of course you can drive to Barcelona in 3 hours possibly stopping off in Figueres, the birthplace of Salvador Dali with the surrealist inspired Dali museum.
 This can be combined with the pretty city of Girona for a view of the Cathedral and riverside houses over the Onyar river or stay at a beach resort on the wild Costa Brava.

-Travel to the south east corner of France to the Roman built towns of Arles and Nîmes with their Roman amphitheatres and also near to Nîmes is the Roman built marvel that is the Pont de Gard and the popular Duchy of Uzès.
+From Olonzac travel an hour and a half north east to the Roman built towns of Arles and Nîmes with their Roman amphitheatres and also near to Nîmes is the Roman built marvel that is the Pont de Gard and the popular Duchy of Uzès.
 Travelling a little east, you can visit Avignon with the Popes Palace and the Pont St. Benezet, the bridge from the celebrated French song Sur Le Pont d'Avignon to name just a few!

-Traveling south, not too far from Arles in Les Baux-de-Provence, is the famous Carrières de Lumières.
+Traveling south from Avignon, not too far from Arles in Les Baux-de-Provence, is the famous Carrières de Lumières.
 Set in an disused quarry it is a sight and sound art based spectacular and well worth a side trip.

-From Arles you can continue on to the Vieux (old) port in Marseille.
+From Arles you can continue south east to Marseille including the Vieux (old) port.

 Drive a little bit further east to bask in the azure skies of the Côte d’Azur including St Tropez, Cannes, Antibes and Nice.
 With day trips to the famous artist’s retreat village of St Paul de Vence and the perfume capital of Grasse.